Architectural terracotta

 The Bell Edison Telephone Building in Birmingham is a late 19th-century red brick and architectural terracotta building.

 Architectural terracotta refers to a fired mixture of clay and water that can be used in a non-structural, semi-structural, or structural capacity on the exterior or interior of a building.
-Terracotta is an ancient building material that translates from Latin as "baked earth".
+Terracotta is an ancient building material whose name translates from Italian as "baked earth".
 Some architectural terracotta is stronger than stoneware.
 It can be unglazed, painted, slip glazed, or glazed.

 Usually solid in earlier uses, in most cases from the 19th century onwards each piece of terracotta is composed of a hollow clay web enclosing a void space or cell.
 The cell can be installed in compression with mortar or hung with metal anchors; such cells are often partially backfilled with mortar.

 Terracotta can be used together with brick, for ornamental areas; if the source of the clay is the same they can be made to harmonize, or if different to contrast.
 It is often a cladding over a different structural material.